 How Does the Brain Deal with Chronic Pain?

-- Acceptance and Commitment Therapy (ACT) – ACT helps you accept your thoughts and leads to the understanding that not every thought needs to lead to a behaviour.
+- Acceptance and Commitment Therapy (ACT) – ACT helps you accept your thoughts and leads to the understanding that not every thought needs to lead to a behavior.
 You learn to let negative thoughts pass through your mind without having a reaction.

 - Graded Exposure Therapy – This therapy is specific to fear avoidance.
 Within exposure therapy, you will be slowly introduced to situations that elicit fear.
 Each situation is broken down into smaller encounters which helps you create coping mechanisms within each mini-situation.
 The brain is actively trained away from seeing certain pieces of the situation as a threat and therefore does not create pain signals.